-How to Tell Who Is at Fault for a Car Accident
+How To Tell Who Is At Fault For Car Accidents

 In the aftermath of a car accident, you’ll have lots to do.
-You’ll need to seek medical care, contact your employer about missing work, and file a claim for a settlement to cover your damages.
-Unfortunately, you might be unsure how to tell who is at fault for a car accident, making it difficult to file your claim against the correct party.
+You’ll need to seek medical care, contact your employer about missing work and file a claim for a settlement to cover your damages.
+Unfortunately, you might be unsure how to tell who is at fault for a car accident, making it difficult to file your claim against the at-fault party.

 In some cases, your accident might not have been your fault, even when another driver wasn’t involved.
 You were driving carefully and still lost control of your vehicle.
 In this scenario, your lawyer will look at other causes of your accident, such as dangerous road conditions or faulty vehicle parts.